MinnPost/minnpost-wordpress/wp-content/plugins/advanced-access-manager/readme.txt

 11. Improve your website security

 == Changelog ==

+= 5.7.2 =
+* Fixed bug with Posts & Terms feature for WP version under 4.8
+* Fixed bug were Access Policy can't be attached to any principal on the Policy edit screen
+* Fixed bug with Access URI options were not merged for users with multiple roles
+* Fixed bug with Access URI options were not exported
+* Fixed but with Post PUBLISH option due to the fact that Gutenberg is using RESTful API
+* Extended Access & Security Policy to support Posts & Terms options
+* Added /validate-jwt RESTful API endpoint to validate JWT
+* Added ability to extract JWT token from GET queries or POST payload
+* Added custom capability aam_view_help_btn to hide HELP icon on AAM UI
+* Significantly improved capability mapping mechanism and access control based on caps
+* Added URI Access support to Access & Security Policy
+* Added Post, Term, PostType support to Access & Security Policy

 = 5.7.1 =
 * Fixed the bug with AAM notifications related to extension updates